Auto Bake: Texture Baker & Exporter

 Miscellaneous

-This panel holds different type of properties, including alerts, confirmation windows, etc.
+This panel holds different types of control properties, including for alerts, confirmation popup windows, list padding, etc.

-• Export List: When starting a new bake session, determine how to handle non-exported images from the previous session.
+• Export List: When starting a new bake session, determine how to handle non-exported images from the previous sessions.

 • Subfolder Name: Control the subfolders' names.
 Enabling this setting will include the prefix in the subfolders' names.
 Otherwise, the subfolder will be named using only the type of the bake.